Matthew Carter: London and New York

 Carter's career in type and graphic design has bridged the transition from physical metal type to digital type.

 Despite Carter's training in the art of traditional punchcutting, his career developed at a time when metal type was rapidly being displaced by phototypesetting.
 This reduced the cost of designing and using a wide range of typefaces, since type could be stored on reels of film rather than as blocks of expensively engraved metal.
 In a book on Carter's career, historian James Mosley, a few years older than Carter, would write of the period of their upbringing:

 The Monotype classic [fonts] dominated the typographical landscape ... in Britain, at any rate, they were so ubiquitous that, while their excellent quality was undeniable, it was possible to be bored by them and to begin to rebel against the bland good taste that they represented.
 In fact we were already aware by 1960 that they might not be around to bore us for too long.
 The death of metal type ... seemed at last to be happening.'

 Carter eventually returned to London where he became a freelancer.
 By 1961 Carter was able to use the skills he acquired to cut his own version of the semi-bold typeface Dante.
 An early example of his work is the masthead logo he designed for the British magazine Private Eye in May 1962, still in use.
-Previously the lettering had been different for the masthead of each issue; it was based on a font ('a bit of nameless juvenilia') which was never ultimately published.
+Previously the lettering had been different for the masthead of each issue; it was based on a typeface ('a bit of nameless juvenilia') which was never ultimately published.
 He also did early work for Heathrow Airport.

-Carter would later become the typographic advisor to Crosfield Electronics, distributors of Photon phototypesetting machines.
-Carter designed many typefaces for Mergenthaler Linotype as well.
-Under Linotype, Carter created well-known typefaces including Snell Roundhand, a script typeface and Bell Centennial, intended for use in the Bell System's phone directories and to celebrate its anniversary.
+In 1963, Carter became the typographic advisor to Crosfield Electronics, distributors of Photon phototypesetting machines.

+He moved to the United States in 1965 to work on designing typefaces for Mergenthaler Linotype at their offices in Brooklyn, New York.
+At Linotype, Carter created several well-known typefaces including Snell Roundhand, a script typeface and Bell Centennial, intended for use in the Bell System's phone directories and to celebrate its anniversary.